jlopez6077/Flashcard-Program/README.md

 # FlashCardProgram
- A Java Project that reads from a txt file to create flashcards
+ A Java Project that reads from a txt file and create flashcards

 # How it works
 ## Create a txt file